Rutgers-Data-Science-Bootcamp/UFOs/README.md

 ## Recommendations:
      1. A filter on a date range might be preferable such as by typing 1/2010 should give all the sighting on January.
 Perhaps, the UFO Sightings occur more frequently in a specific month instead of a specific day within the month.
 It is recommended to add in a filter function to include a date range as the filter to aid in the investigation of UFO Sightings.
-     2. It would be helpful if searches can be filtered by the duration of the UFO sighting by grouping the time entries in bins; i.e. 0 – 30 seconds, 30 seconds – 1 minute, 1 minute – 2 minutes, 2 minutes – 5 minutes, 5 minutes+;
+     2. It would be helpful if searches can be filtered by the duration of the UFO sighting by grouping the time entries in bins;
      3. There should be a click button after typing the filtering criteria.

-## Resources and link for the webpage:
+     4. Including a button to clear the filters is also needed.
+The button would be located below the last filter.

+## Resources:
+Software: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 4.0.0
+Data Source: